 And in response to the limitations of EPR, many EU Member States have increasingly considered VBP elements in their pricing and reimbursement decisions, the commission noted.
-The commission also called for more countries to work on price monitoring, as it’s included in the legislation of 25 European countries, but it’s only done on a regular basis in 17 countries.
+The commission also called for more countries to work on price monitoring, as it’s included in the legislation of

 “In practical terms, EPR is a cost- and time-intensive exercise and would benefit from tools and mechanisms to ease the work load,” the commission said.

 One of the main limitations of EPR, the commission found, is that price comparisons are often not done at the level of real prices paid by payers (ie. discounted prices).

 “Higher savings might be generated if prices actually paid by public payers are referenced to, i.e. considering also confidential discounts, rebates, and similar financial arrangements in the other countries,” the commission said.